Growing up, I was told that I didn’t need a man for anything and that I would die without a “stable” job.

 Now, a few years since that marriage ended, I've rediscovered myself.
 I've once again created a thriving business and continue to create the life of my dreams.
 I've helped my clients -and myself - see that strong women can be in strong, nurturing relationships.
 I've seen new relationships manifest, and long-standing relationships become more meaningful for both partners.
 I've decided to focus my coaching exclusively on intimacy and partnership.

-I'm happy to say I'm currently a Matriarchal Boss Babe here to create the Equalarchy.
-Now I teach strong women aka Boss Babes how to have it all, from the boardroom, bedroom and beyond!
+I'm happy to say I'm a Matriarchal Boss here to create the Equalarchy.
+Now I teach other strong women how to have it all, from the boardroom, bedroom and beyond!